TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR94 is unsigned from AR340 to the Missouri state line

 To be determined:

-Signage for 4S is "Spur 4S": treat as Spur 4S or normal 4S?
-similar for 7S, 7T

 AR43 in OK (westward bend along OK20)